lanceman2/Quickstream_dev/README.md

 be typed.

-## Restricting filters modules leads to user control and runtime optimisation
+## Restricting filters modules leads to user control and runtime optimization

 quickstream restricts filter interfaces so that it may provide an abstraction layer so that it may vary how it distributes threads and